gardener/gardener/docs/development/kubernetes-clients.md

 ### Controller-Runtime Clients

 [controller-runtime](https://github.com/kubernetes-sigs/controller-runtime) is a Kubernetes community project ([kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) subproject) for building controllers and operators for custom resources.
-Therefore, it features a generic client, that can be used for managing any Kubernetes resources (built-in or custom) homogeneously.
+Therefore, it features a generic client, that follows a different approach and does not rely on generated client sets.
+Instead, the client can be used for managing any Kubernetes resources (built-in or custom) homogeneously.
 For example:

 ```go